PcComponentes/lexicographic-ranking/README.md

 Alpha36TokenSet (0-9 and A-Z)
 Alpha62TokenSet (0-9 and A-z)
 ```

-To create a custom one extend TokenSet.
+To create a custom one extend from TokenSet.

 ### Gap
 The space to be left before a ranking.
 With a gap of 1 the next ranking to 'A' would be 'B', with a gap of 8 that would be 'I'.